Modal component with Next.js

 Before we start

-Important: This tutorial was updated for Next v13.
-If you are using older version you can refer to the Git repository of the old codebase where Next v10 was used(with Node v14).
+If you are using an older version of Next.js you can refer to old codebase where Next v10 was used.

 First, we need to initiate a new Next.js project using npx or yarn.